vmware-archive/push-android/README.md

 the Settings screen.

-The sample application (not the library) is also set up to receive push messages once the device has been registered with GCM and Omnia.
-You can choose to push messages directly through GCM or via Omnia.
-Although the library does not support receiving push messages at this time (since the Google framework already provides very straightforward example code that you can copy into your application), the sample application does as a demonstration to show that the "system works".
+The sample application (not the library) is also set up to receive push messages once the device has been registered with GCM and Pivotal CF.  You can choose to push messages directly through GCM or via Pivotal CF.  Although the library does not support receiving push messages at this time (since the Google framework already provides very straightforward example code that you can copy into your application), the sample application does as a demonstration to show that the "system works".
 It can be useful for testing your registration set up, or for testing the server itself.